Memories Morph to Metaphors

 Our legal system places unreasonable trust in the memories of witnesses, expecting them to be that human video recorder.
 So the fault, dear Brutus, lies not in our memories but in our laws.

-I found a related phenomenon while researching my first three novels, a trilogy set during and after the First World War.
-This conflict was unbelievably awful—and we can quantify just how terrible with casualty figures, lingering morbidities for those who survived, tons of shells fired, the indescribably squalid living conditions.
+I found a related phenomenon researching my first three novels, a trilogy set during and after the First World War.
+This conflict was unbelievably awful.
+We can quantify just how terrible with casualty figures, lingering morbidities of survivors, tons of shells fired, indescribably squalid living conditions.

 Funny thing happens, however.
 And this is the reason I would only read memoirs of soldiers that were written within ten years of the war.
 I discovered the phenomenon of “rose-colored glasses” took hold after about a decade, rendering their memories unusable for my purposes.

 I’m not condemning the truthfulness of the decades-on memoirs of tommies and doughboys and diggers.
-They represent true memories for these authors, but they are memories very much rearranged and contextualized and revised to allow the person holding them to shed the oppressive weight of the trauma they endured and allow them to lead emotionally healthy and productive lives.
+They represent true memories for these authors, but they are memories very much rearranged and contextualized and revised to allow the person holding them to shed the oppressive weight of the trauma they’d endured.
+This allowed them to lead somewhat emotionally healthy and productive lives.
 For some whose minds were unable to reprocess and synthesize these horrid truths, life would never become bearable again.
 For too many, their method of coping was addiction or mental illness or suicide.

 Unreliability Is a Feature, Not a Bug

 Which brings me back to my fictitious dream last night.
 I have no explanation why my brain put me in those make-believe rooms doing something I never did.
-But I do know I awoke with the wonderful feelings it engendered and not much interest in parsing the factual accuracy of what my brain had shown me.
+But I do know I awoke with the wonderful feelings it engendered and not much interest in parsing for factual accuracy.

 In the end, dreams and memories are arranged to make sense of the firehose of information coming in through our senses every waking moment.
 It’s therefore healthy to have memories that aren’t forensically accurate records of everything we perceive.
 We’re humans, not androids.